An crann ubhall/Clear as a bell

 To see reviews and comments on this album, click here.[to come]

-Harp Music for Babies is now available in CD format directly from Jill only.
-This is a limited edition.
-The recording will soon become available also as a download from CD Baby.
+Harp Music for Babies was initially available in CD format directly from Jill only.
+This was a limited edition, and soon sold out.
+The recording is now available as a download from CD Baby.
+Jill may have further discs made in the near future.
 Watch this space for further details.

 An crann ubhall/Clear as a Bell (© Jill Rogoff).
 The first tune is a traditional song from Ireland, in which the girls sit under the trees, gossiping about the men in their village.
 Jill wrote the second tune in 2002, to honour the memory of the late Derek Bell, harper and instrumentalist extraordinaire with The Chieftains.